themarquisdesheric/amber-health/src/pages/articles/2019-09-24-endometriosis-potential-causes.md

 **Genetics**

 Genetics may play a role in developing endometriosis.
 There is a <a href="https://www.endocenter.org/do-you-have-endo/" target="_blank" rel="noopener noreferrer">7 to 10 fold risk</a> in those whose mother or relative has disease.
+While studies suggest that <a href="https://www.endofound.org/genetics-of-endometriosis" target="_blank" rel="noopener noreferrer">familial clustering</a> is a component of the disease, the mechanism of inheritance is not yet known.

 **Environmental Toxins**